Applying for Special Plates in Tennessee

 - Have a non-modified engine and body.

-- Be used solely for exhibition purposes (although it may be used for general transportation on Saturday and Sunday).
+- Be used solely for exhibition purposes (although it may be used for general transportation on Saturday, Sunday and federal holidays).

 - Complete the Certification for Antique Vehicle Registration (Form RV-F1312901).